Facebook shuts dozens of Myanmar pages over ‘inauthentic behaviour’ | Malay Mail

 USDP spokeswoman Ya Min Myint Swe said she had no knowledge of the public relations agency.

-Reuters reported today that dozens of Facebook pages in Myanmar were spreading ethnically and religiously charged falsehoods ahead of Sunday’s general election, including some pages linked to networks run by the Myanmar military.
+Reuters reported on Friday that dozens of Facebook pages in Myanmar were spreading ethnically and religiously charged falsehoods ahead of Sunday’s general election, including some pages linked to networks run by the Myanmar military.

 A report by social media analytics firm Graphika in October found the spam networks would redirect users to advertising-heavy websites with some political and pro-military content.

-Researchers Victoire Rio and Myat Thu, who co-wrote the report, told Reuters they were currently monitoring over 900 similar clickbait pages, with a combined 225 million followers.
+Graphika researchers Victoire Rio and Myat Thu told Reuters they were currently monitoring over 900 similar clickbait pages, with a combined 225 million followers.

 While considered primarily financially motivated, Rio warned that such pages could be hired out or co-opted by political actors for events such as the upcoming Myanmar election.